alinmindroc/Dino-Plugin/README.md

 1. Diff View:
-You can select two executable files, browse through their functions and get a diff between the contents of any two functions.
+You can select two executable files, browse through their functions and get a visual diff between the assembly lines of any two functions.
+Based on https://code.google.com/p/java-diff-utils/.

 2. Source View:
-Select an executable file (compiled with debug information) and it's source code file and you are presented with a mapping of source code->assembly code.
+Select an executable file (compiled with debug information) and its source code file and you are presented with a mapping of source code->assembly code.
 This way, you can easily see how the compiler transforms a line of source code into a block of many assembly instructions.
+Inspiration for this came from https://github.com/mattgodbolt/gcc-explorer.

 The UI is done using Swing.